-RippleFox is a Chinese cryptocurrency exchange.
+RippleFox is a Chinese cryptocurrency exchange that launched on 1 May 2014.
 China was one of the leading countries in cryptocurrency exchanges up until when the Chinese government issued a ban on certain cryptocurrency services.
 Today, many of the previously bigger exchanges have closed shop.
 Only a few are still actively trading (BTCTrade.im being one of them).

 US-investors are not listed as prohibited from trading here.
 However, US-investors should do their own independent assessment of any problems arising from their residency or citizenship.

 Oh and by the way, here’s the fox in RippleFox:

 RippleFox Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 At RippleFox, all of the fancy trading view features are removed and instead there’s just this:

 Granted, this makes it easily understandable for new crypto investors, while it might lack some features that more experienced traders look for.

 RippleFox Trading fees

 This trading venue doesn’t charge different fees between takers and makers.
 Their fee model is instead something called a “flat fee model”.
 Their flat fee is 0.20%.
 This fee level is roughly in line with the global industry average, possibly even a bit lower.
 Many people argue that the industry average is around 0.25%.